 - Beans

-With so many people eating on the go, many lack the fiber doctors recommend.
-Pre-packaged foods are not ideal sources of it, or other needed nutrients.
+With so many people eating on the go, many lack the dietary fiber doctors recommend.
+Pre-packaged foods are not ideal sources of fiber.
+Nor other needed nutrients.
 However, when you are unable to eat fresh selections, you can choose better options by reading nutrition labels.
-A good rule of thumb when looking for the food that are highest, is to aim for items containing at least one gram of fiber per 100 calories.
+A good rule of thumb when looking for the foods that are highest is to aim for items containing at least one gram of fiber per 100 calories.
 Your day’s intake should total approximately 21 to 25 grams if you are a woman.
-Men need around 30 to 38 grams daily for optimal health.
+Men need approximately 30 to 38 grams of protein daily for optimal health.
 If consuming enough of it is difficult for you, consider using healthful supplements and aides such as:

 - Nature’s Three